nuntiodev/hera-sdks/README.md

-# Nuntio Blocks
+# Hera Proto
-This project contains protobuf files used in *Nuntio Block* projects.
+This project contains all Hera SDKs and proto-files.